keval2232/keval2232/README.md

 - 👋 Hi, I’m @keval2232
 - 👀 I’m interested in machine learning and deep learning
-- 🌱 I’m currently learning ML,DL,Neural network
+- 🌱 I’m currently learning ML,DL,Neural network and also AI
 - 💞️ I’m looking to collaborate on ML or DL projects
 - 📫 How to reach me Mail me at kevalpandya760@gmail.com